zt123123/vite-plugin-rewrite-import/README.md

 # vite-plugin-rewrite-import
-a vite plugin for rewritting import statement
+a vite plugin for rewriting import statement